KamyarGanjian/Gallery-API-project-JS/README.md

-# how to work with fetch and api's
+# how to work with fetch and API's
 ## HTML/CSS & JavaScript
 ## you can click on the albums menu and get that albums images in the carousel on the right
 ### owlcarousel2